1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/sync.md

 func (g *Group) SetLimit(n int)
 ```

-`SetLimit` limits the number of active goroutines in this group to at most n.
+`SetLimit` limits the number of active goroutines in this group to at most `n`.
 A negative value indicates no limit.

 Any subsequent call to the Go method will block until it can add an active goroutine without exceeding the configured limit.